panda-official/TimeSwipe/firmware/README.md

 flash erase_check 0
 ```

-You should see 48 outputs of `... not erased`.
+You should see several outputs of `... not erased`.
+The exact count will depend on the size of the firmware image, and thus the amount of memory it occupies in the flash memory.
 This indicates a successful write process.

 After the firmware has been written, it can be started by: